DOI-DO/doi-ckan/README.md

 `docker-compose exec ckan-worker bash -c 'paster --plugin=ckan search-index rebuild -c $CKAN_INI'`

+##### Debug extension locally
+If you want to debug an extension and still have easy access to your normal IDE, you can pull the extension into the `src/` folder.
+This folder is mapped via a volume in docker-compose, and is installed in the ckan start scripts (harvester not implemented).
+Any changes made locally should automatically be applied, if not in real time then on a restart of the image.

 ### Release

 To build a production ready version of the application, you will want to clean and rebuild: